Jerrauld Jones

 Jerrauld Corey Jones (July 22, 1954 – May 31, 2025) was an American politician and jurist.
-He was a Democratic member of the Virginia House of Delegates 1988–2002, representing the 89th District in Norfolk.
-At the time of his death, he served as a judge of the Norfolk Circuit Court.
+He was a Democratic member of the Virginia House of Delegates from 1988 to 2002, representing the 89th District in Norfolk.
+In 2002, Jones was made Director of the Department of Juvenile Justice under Governor Mark Warner.
+He then served as a judge as a judge in the Norfolk Juvenile and Domestic Relations District Court, before ultimately becoming a judge of the Norfolk Circuit Court.
+He remains one of few people in Virginia history to served in all three branches of state government.
+He was also a second generation member of his family to have served in politics, including at the statewide level.

 Early life

-Jones' father was a prominent African-American lawyer in Norfolk during the 1950s, the era of massive resistance to school integration in Virginia.
-In 1961, young Jerrauld became one of the first African-American students at his elementary school.
+Jones was one of three sons born to Hilary Jones Jr., his father, and Corinne Davis Jones, his mother.
+Jones' father was a prominent African-American lawyer in Norfolk during the 1950s, the era of massive resistance to school integration in Virginia, and who also became the first Black person to serve as a member of the Norfolk School Board.
+His mother was a school teacher who was also instrumental in Norfolk school integration..
+In 1961, under their mother's guidance, young Jerrauld and his brother Hilary III both integrated Ingleside Elementary School in Norfolk.
 In 1967, he went on to integrate the private Virginia Episcopal School in Lynchburg.
+In 1969, Hilary Jones Jr. was appointed to the Virginia state Board of Education, becoming the first Black person to be named to the board in the history of Virginia.

 Jones received a B.A. degree cum laude from Princeton University in 1976.
 In 1980 he graduated from the Washington and Lee University School of Law with a J.D. degree.
 That same year, he became the first African-American law clerk to the Supreme Court of Virginia.
 He subsequently returned to Norfolk and served as an Assistant Commonwealth's Attorney for two years before opening up a private law practice.
 He remained in private practice until 2002, when he became Director of Juvenile Justice.